DataStax-Examples/kafka-connector-sink-json/README.md

 Have Questions?
 We're here to help: https://community.datastax.com/

+Want to learn more about the DataStax Kafka Connector?
+Take a free, [short course on DataStax Academy](https://academy.datastax.com/resources/getting-started-datastax-apache-kafka%E2%84%A2-connector)

 ## Objectives
 - How to ingest JSON records from Kafka to Cassandra databases
 - How to use docker and docker-compose to quickly set up an environment with Zookeeper, Kafka Brokers, Kafka Connect and Cassandra